worseTyler/Pyoem/Documentation.md

 ## Numbers

-In Pyoem numbers are evaluated as the length of the word or phase provided -1.
+In Pyoem, each digit is evaluated as the length of the word - 1.
+Multidigit number are expressed by multiple words that correspond to each digit.

 | Pyoem     | Meaning |
 | --------- | ------- |
 | apple     | 4       |
 | apple pie | 42      |

 ## User Defined  Variables